RNSG 1341/1161 – Common Concepts of Adult Health (HLC)

 Dosage Calculation Exam

-• Review your dosage calculations!
-Once you have access to the course in Blackboard, there are dosage calculations tutorials within the course tutor lab.
+• Review your dosage calculations.
+Once you have access to the course in Blackboard, there are dosage calculations tutorials within the Student Success/Tutoring tab.

-• Failure to pass the Dosage Calculation Exam on the first attempt will be managed according to the policy for Critical Skill Performance Mastery in the Student Handbook.
+• Failure to pass the Dosage Calculation Exam on the first attempt will be managed according to the policy for Dosage Mastery Proficiency in the Student Handbook.

 Level Mastery Skills Check-off

-• You may be checked off on any of the following 1105 and 1413 skills: entry and exit measures, isolation precautions, vital signs, medication administration (PO, SQ, IM) and enteral tube feeding and medication administration.
+• You may be checked off on any 1105 skills and 1413 skills, including but not limited to: safety measures, isolation precautions, vital signs, medication administration, and enteral tubes.
 You must satisfactorily complete the assigned skills check-offs to continue in Level 1.

-• Failure to pass the Mastery Level Check-off on the first attempt will be managed according to the policy for Critical Skill Performance Mastery in the Student Handbook.
+• Failure to pass the Mastery Level Check-off on the first attempt will be managed according to the policy for Critical Skills Performance Mastery in the Student Handbook.

 Course Mastery Skills Check-off